Clarification of Questions on Emptiness

 The Difference between Impossible Existence and Impossible Ways of Establishing Existence

-There was a question that came in the questions that you submitted, which had to do with what the difference is between impossible existence and impossible way of establishing existence of something.
+There was a question that came in the questions that you submitted, which had to do with what is the difference between impossible existence and impossible way of establishing existence of something.
 If we want to get very precise, voidness is not refuting an impossible way of existing; that’s not the words that are used.
-The actual Tibetan or Sanskrit word is "an impossible way of establishing or proving that something exists."
+The actual Tibetan or Sanskrit word is “an impossible way of establishing or proving that something exists.”

 • One is depending on logic.

-So, those are all inferences.
+Those are all inferences.

 In addition to studying valid ways of knowing, we study valid lines of reasoning, in other words, valid logic – what is valid and what’s invalid.
 Therefore, the whole discussion that is involved with the understanding of voidness has to do with what is a valid way of establishing or proving that there is a self, and then what is a valid way of knowing, of cognizing, a self.
-Because our way of understanding and perceiving a self is illogical, therefore our cognition of a self is distorted.
+Because our way of understanding and perceiving a self is illogical, our cognition of a self is distorted.
 Not only is it distorted, which means that it’s incorrect, but it’s deceptive because it really seems as if it exists in this false way in which we project.

 Then, what are the other two criteria for demonstrating that it is valid, valid cognition?

-• A mind that validly perceives conventional truth doesn’t contradict it;
+• A mind that validly perceives conventional truth doesn’t contradict it

 Prasangika Logic Does Not Establish Anything; It Just Points Out Absurd Conclusions